Dutch Oven Sourdough Bread

 HOW TO MAKE DUTCH OVEN SOURDOUGH BREAD STEP-BY-STEP:

-- Mix the Dough: In a large bowl, combine the active starter, warm water, and salt.
-Stir until the salt dissolves, then gradually add the bread flour.
-Stir until the dough mixture forms a shaggy dough.
+In a large bowl, combine the active starter, warm water, and salt.
+Stir until the salt dissolves.
+Gradually add the bread flour and mix until a shaggy dough forms.

-- Knead the Dough: Turn the dough onto a lightly floured work surface and knead for about 10 minutes until smooth and elastic.
+Turn the dough out onto a lightly floured surface and knead for about 10 minutes, until smooth and elastic.

-- First Rise: Place the kneaded dough back into the mixing bowl.
-Cover with a damp kitchen towel and let it rise at room temperature for about 5-6 hours, or until it doubles in size.
+Place the dough back into the bowl.
+Cover with a damp towel and let rise at room temperature for 5 to 6 hours, or until doubled in size.

-- Second Rise: Cover the dough with a damp kitchen towel and let it rise for another 2-3 hours at room temperature for the final rise.
+Cover the dough with a damp towel again and let it rise for another 2 to 3 hours at room temperature.

-- Preheat the Oven: About 30 minutes before baking, preheat your oven to 450°F. Place your cast iron Dutch oven with the Dutch oven lid inside to preheat.
+About 30 minutes before baking, preheat the oven to 450°F. Place your Dutch oven and its lid inside the oven to preheat.

-- Score the Dough: Once the dough has finished rising, turn it out onto a piece of parchment paper.
-Use a sharp knife or razor blade to score the top of the loaf, which allows it to expand properly while baking
+Once the dough has finished rising, turn it out onto a piece of parchment paper.
+Use a sharp knife or razor blade to score the top of the dough.

-- Bake the Bread: Carefully place the dough (on the parchment paper) into the hot Dutch oven.
-Cover with the tight-fitting lid and bake for 20 minutes.
-Then, remove the lid and bake for another 20-25 minutes until the bread is golden brown and has a nice crunchy crust.
+Carefully lower the dough (with the parchment) into the hot Dutch oven.
+Cover with the lid and bake for 20 minutes.
+Remove the lid and bake for an additional 20 to 25 minutes until the crust is golden brown and crisp.

 Want a pretty decorated loaf?